MuazSulaiman/Grocery-Store-Analysis-with-Apriori-Algorithm-in-R/README.md

 - Practical applications of the Apriori algorithm in retail.
 - Insights to enhance inventory and sales strategies.

 Explore this repository to discover how the Apriori algorithm can revolutionize the grocery retail sector.
-Gain a better understanding of customer buying patterns and how it can be leveraged for business improvement.
+Gain a better understanding of customer buying patterns and how it can be leveraged for business improvement by reading the Project_Report or watching the Data Science Project Powerpoint.